TickingEmulator/Ascii-functions/README.md

 # Ascii-functions

-Binary-To-Decimal using the Lua programming language.
+Ascii-functions using the Lua programming language.

 I created this 1-2 years ago but never released the version.
 Their are two files that have useful purposes such as converting binary to decimal and converting decimal to character.